-Envestra did not respond to the AER's request for further information regarding the source material used by NIEIR to develop its forecasts.
+26 Envestra did not respond to the AER's request for further substantiation and source materials used by NIEIR to develop its forecasts.
 AER, Email to Envestra, AER.EN.13 - Questions on demand forecasts, 18 November 2010.

-The AER understands Envestra's ability to provide timely responses regarding demand forecasts may be restricted by the confidential nature of the NIEIR model.
+The AER understands Envestra's ability to provide a timely response regarding demand forecasts may be restricted by the confidential nature of the NIEIR model.